-As a newly qualified occupational therapist, you will be able to access a variety of in-house training opportunities to enhance skills and knowledge.
+As a newly qualified occupational therapist, you can access a variety of in-house training opportunities to enhance your skills and knowledge.
 Regular clinical supervision, day-to-day support and training from senior occupational therapists are provided.

-In order to remain registered with the Health & Care Professions Council (HCPC), you must carry out continuing professional development (CPD).
-This includes maintaining a record of your informal and formal learning, covering courses taken, work-based learning and your experience of delivering patient care.
+In order to remain registered with the HCPC, you must carry out continuing professional development (CPD).
+This includes keeping a record of your informal and formal learning, covering courses taken, work-based learning and your experience of delivering patient care.

-There are many ways in which you can develop your career, for example through:
+There are other ways in which you can develop your career, for example through:

 - working in education, either training in a department or lecturing in an educational institution.